-tion flow in the neuron as a whole is from the dendritic arbor towards the axon.)
+Consider the sequential stimulation of the dendrite from left to right (ABCD) vs. right to left (DCBA).
+(Recall that information flow in the neuron as a whole is from the dendritic arbor towards the axon.)
 (Anderson, 1995).
-Consider the sequential stimulation of the dendrite from left to right (ABCD) vs. right to left (DCBA).
-(Recall that informasynaptic activation

-The main message is that important functions, such as motion selectivity or sensitivity to timing, may dependence on location of the inputs on a dendrite.
+The main message is that important functions, such as motion selectivity or sensitivity to timing, may depend on location of the inputs on a dendrite.

-Basis for visual motion selectivity?
+Importance of relating neural computations to perceptual/behavior function: Basis for visual motion selectivity?
 It is worthwhile pointing out that although this model of motion selectivity has been around for several decades, it has yet to be established that this is right model for motion selectivity of visual neurons.
 A major problem has been that dendritic transmission is actually too fast to account for the slow velocities that can be detected by animals (Barlow, 1996).